Resources for New Mothers

 We encourage you to wait until after your six-week postpartum visit before you have sex.
 Most women may resume intercourse when the vaginal area feels comfortable and the stitches have healed.
 Gentleness and additional lubrication may be needed for comfort initially.
 Please contact your physician if you have persistent pain or problems.

 Breastfeeding does not prevent you from ovulating.
 A new mother can become pregnant again soon after giving birth, even if she's breastfeeding.
-Use birth control to prevent pregnancy anytime after delivery.
-Oral contraceptives must be used consistently for two weeks to protect you from pregnancy.
+Use birth control to prevent pregnancy any time after delivery.
+Oral contraceptives must be used consistently for one week to protect you from pregnancy.
 Use condoms if you have not completed at least two weeks of pills before resuming intercourse.
 We encourage you to wait one year between pregnancies to allow your body to recuperate and replenish vitamin stores.

 Postpartum depression support